-She runs her own companies in San Francisco and consults for startups.
+She runs her own companies and consults for startups.

-She’s a master researcher, executionist and has traveled the world solo in places that people told her not to go.
-If anyone can plan and execute an incredible trip with style, this woman can.
+She’s a master researcher, executionist and has traveled the world solo to places that people told her not to go to.
+If anyone can craft and pull off an incredible trip with style, this woman can.

 Letter from our founder, Bianca Gignac:

-I couldn’t help but notice her email address, “email@example.com.”
+I couldn’t help but notice her email address ended with “airbnb.com.”

 I was, to be completely honest, kind of star struck.

 Jabu was head of HR at Airbnb — obviously the best “travel” company around.

 This was back when Airbnb was just getting mainstream and had mega cool factor.

 I was thinking… damn, this lady wants to come on one of our trips?

 (If you’ve ever started your own company, you do BACKFLIPS when you get your first few customers.
 If they happen to work at one of the coolest global brands you can imagine, your backflips turn into double backflips.)